 Qualitative data collection is exploratory; it involves in-depth analysis and research.
 Qualitative data collection methods are mainly focused on gaining insights, reasoning, and motivations; hence they go deeper in terms of research.
 Since the qualitative data cannot be measured, researchers prefer methods or data collection tools that are structured to a limited extent.
 Once you have collected all the data, it is largely unstructured and sometimes makes no sense when looked at a glance.
 Therefore, it is essential that as a researcher, you first need to transcribe the data collected.
 The first step in analyzing your data is arranging it systematically.
 Arranging data means converting all the data into a text format.
 You can either export the data into a spreadsheet or manually type in the data or choose from any of the computer-assisted qualitative data analysis tools.

-Q. 9.
-What is triangulation?
-Explain its significance in social science research.
+Q. 5.
+What is survey method?
+Discuss its advantages and weaknesses.